nais/doc/docs/operate/cli/reference/debug.md

 # debug command

-The debug command allows you to troubleshoot workloads running on the NAIS platform.This command creates a debug pod within the same namespace as the target workload and connects it to the same network.
+The debug command allows you to troubleshoot workloads running on the NAIS platform.This command creates a debug pod within the same namespace as the target workload.
 There are two options for debugging a workload: you can either create a container within the same pod as the workload or create a separate pod in the same namespace as the workload, with the latter option providing a [shared namespace](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/).

 ## debug

 Creates a debug pod in the same namespace as the target workload.
-This command will create a debug pod in the same namespace as the target workload and connect it to the same network.

 `nais debug app` creates a debug container in the "live" pod, meaning it’s not a copy of the original pod.
 If you exit this command with `exit`, you cannot reconnect or attach again, because the debug container is terminated.
 To